 Twin Cleave is Zul'jin's basic source of crowd-control which includes a pretty nice area of effect element to it.
 If Zul'jin manages to strike an enemy with both axes he sends out, they will be Slowed by a combined amount of 30%.
 This is most easily done at the furthest point of the Abilities cast range, where both axes cross paths with one another.
 If Twin Cleave is cast directly at an enemy in front of Zul'jin, both axes will miss their target as they travel in a circle around them.
 This can be avoided by casting Twin Cleave to the side of the target causing the arc to cross paths with the area in front of Zul'jin.
 Being able to master Twin Cleave's mechanic is integral to attaining success with Zul'jin.
 Twin Cleave is a very tricky skillshot to pull off and it is recommended to practice this technique in training matches before taking Zul'jin into more serious play.

 Zul'jin channels to regenerate 30% of his maximum Health over 4 seconds.
 Moving while channeling or taking damage will interrupt this effect.

 Regeneration provides Zul'gin with a nice bit of self-sustain that allows him to stay relevant for much longer before needing to back away from a fight.
 Because damage will break the channel effect of Regeneration, Zul'jin should always seek cover before attempting to cast it.
-Many times enemy Heroes will anticipate the need for Zul'jin to cast Regeneration and will keep an eye out for opportunities to negate its' effects.
-Particularly in the early game, try to keep Zul'jin's location when channeling in lane sporadic to prevent enemies from picking up on any sort of pattern in its' use.
+Many times enemy Heroes will anticipate the need for Zul'jin to cast Regeneration and will keep an eye out for opportunities to negate its effects.
+Particularly in the early game, try to constantly change the location where you use Regeneration to prevent enemies from picking up on any sort of pattern in its use.